CodingLife1024/blog-content/deep-work-notes-and-takeaways.md

 We could significantly reduce the effect's impact by asking the subjects, soon after the interruption, to make a plan for how they would later complete the incomplete task.

 While it doesn't force you to explicitly identify a plan for every single task in your task list (a burdensome requirement), it does force you to capture every task in a common list, and then review these tasks before making a plan for the next day.
 This ritual ensures that no task will be forgotten: Each will be reviewed daily and tackled when the time is appropriate.
-Your mind, in other words, is released from its duty to keep track of these obligations at every moment—your shutdown ritual has taken over that responsibility.
+Your mind, in other words, is released from its duty to keep track of these obligations at every moment - your shutdown ritual has taken over that responsibility.

 Shutdown rituals are necessary for reaping the rewards of systematic idleness.